📱 AppSheet Tutorial 💻: Build Your Own Tarot App From Scratch

 Jump straight into a working version of the app.

-By purchasing access, youâll unlock the current AppSheet project template + full project folder contentsâincluding the tarot deck spreadsheet, card images, descriptions, and other assets.
+You can purchase access to the AppSheet project template + full source folder contents.
+This includes the tarot deck spreadsheet, card images, descriptions, and all current project assets.

-This isnât a static fileâthe template is updated every time a new lesson is released.
-Youâll have ongoing access, so you can come back any time, clone the latest version, and see the new features in action.
+This template is a live work-in-progress.
+It’s updated every time I publish a new lesson, and you’ll have indefinite access—so you can return any time, clone the latest version, and see what’s new.

-đš Yours to customise
+🎨 Yours to customise

-đĄ Pro tip: Start with a simple goal.
-Maybe itâs adding your own custom card deck, building a new button, or creating a new layout view.
-Use the template as your foundation, and let each step spark ideas for what else is possible.
+💡 Pro tip: Start with a simple goal—adding your own custom card decks, building a new button, or creating a new layout.
+Each small step builds your no-code skills.